- About Extension

 Resources for Approved Leaders

 Every approved 4-H Volunteer (Leaders and Superintendents) must re-enroll every year.
 The re-enrollment packet includes the volunteer enrollment form, the Conditions of Volunteer Service form, and the 4-H Code of Ethics.
-Also, this year, all Wasco County Volunteers are scheduled for a Criminal Background check.
+Also, this year, all Wasco County Volunteers are scheduled for Criminal Background checks every other year and will be required again in 2015-16.

 The main leader of each 4-H club has the responsibility of completing the Annual Financial Statement which is due November 1st.